haywire153910/Student-Attrition-Project/README.md

 ## Lessons and Reccommendations

-Hypertuning is essential to improving accuracy and
+Hypertuning is essential to improving accuracy.

 Second term performance appears to bear the most weight on a students' decision to leave or stay at the univerisity.
 DIstance from home is the second most relevant factor in a student leaving the Univerity.